Bill Evans (saxophonist): Biography

-During the 1980s and 1990s, Evans was a member of the group Elements.
 He joined the reformed Mahavishnu Orchestra in 1984 and performed with them until they broke up in 1987.
 Beginning in 1990 he toured with his own band.

 Two of his albums, Soul Insider and Soulgrass, were nominated for a Grammy Award.
 Soulgrass was combination of bluegrass and jazz fusion that featured Béla Fleck, Sam Bush, Bruce Hornsby, and Vinnie Colaiuta.